Start My Answer

 The statute of limitations is the time limit that a debt collector or original creditor has to sue someone for a debt they owe. clock usually begins ticking on the last day you were active on the account.
 Active is defined as the last time you made a payment, withdrew money from the account, or acknowledged that you owe it by committing to a payment plan.

 The statute of limitations on debt is different in every state.
-Before you agree to making any payments to Associated Credit Services, check to see if the statute of limitations on your debt has expired first.
+Before you agree to make any payments to Associated Credit Services, check to see if your debt's statute of limitations has expired.

 Let's take a look at an example.